How Do I…?

 2. Choose the “Grade Posting Policy” tab and select the manual option.

-Grades will remain hidden until you post them manually for students to see.
+Grades will remain hidden until you How do I post grades for an assignment in the Gradebook? for students to see.

 Create a Quiz

 A basic quiz is set up by adding the quiz, filling in the quiz settings, and then adding questions with point values.

 Course > Add quiz > fill in Details tab > fill in Questions tab > Publish

 - Practice quiz (not graded)